James R. Holmes, Ph.D.

 Jim is a Phi Beta Kappa graduate of Vanderbilt University (B.A., mathematics and German) and completed graduate work at Salve Regina University (M.A., international relations), Providence College (M.A., mathematics), and the Fletcher School of Law and Diplomacy at Tufts University (M.A.L.D. and Ph.D., international affairs), where he was the A. Eiken Hohenberg Scholar.
 He was the first to earn the Naval War College Foundation Award, signifying the top graduate in his Naval War College class.

 His most recent books are Red Star over the Pacific (second edition December 2018) and Strategy in the Second Nuclear Age.
-Designated an Atlantic Monthly Best Book of 2010, the first edition of Red Star over the Pacific was named to the Navy Professional Reading List as Essential Reading.
-Copies were placed aboard every major ship, squadron, and shore installation in the U.S. Navy.
-Translations appeared through the Chinese Academy of Social Sciences, Beijing, and through houses in Japan, South Korea, Germany, and Taiwan.
+The first edition of Red Star over the Pacific was designated an Atlantic Monthly Best Book of 2010.
+Both editions were named to the Navy Professional Reading List as Essential Reading, and copies were placed aboard every major ship, squadron, and shore installation in the U.S. Navy.
+Translations of the first edition appeared through the Chinese Academy of Social Sciences, Beijing, and through houses in Japan, South Korea, Germany, and Taiwan.
 A Brief Guide to Maritime Strategy is forthcoming in November 2019 while Habits of Highly Effective Strategists is under contract for 2020.

 Jim has published over 25 book chapters and 200 scholarly essays, along with hundreds of opinion columns, think-tank analyses, and other works.
 He is a two-time recipient of the Hugh G. Nott Prize (best article, Naval War College Review).
 He wrote as the Naval Diplomat from 2012-2015 and is a regular contributor to The National Interest, the U.S. Naval Institute Proceedings, and Foreign Policy.
 He was the staff foreign- and defense-affairs columnist for the Athens (Ga.)
 Banner-Herald from 2001-2007 and has written for such print outlets as the Boston Globe, New York Times, Atlanta Journal-Constitution, and Los Angeles Times.
 He has been quoted or cited in outlets ranging from The Economist to Xinhua and appeared on such broadcast outlets as the Australian Broadcasting Corporation, NPR, and the BBC.
 He has been a regular on WABC-New York since 2014.